bronson/exifixer/README.md

 ## Exifixer

+Updates file creation and modification times to match the EXIF data.

-If your filesystem has screwed up the creation/modification times of your JPEGs, and Lightroom is using the wrong times, run the files through Exifixer first.
-It updates the creation and modification times to match the JPEG's EXIF data.
+If your filesystem has screwed up the creation or modification times of your JPEGs, and your applications getting confused with all the wrong times, run your files and directories through Exifixer.

 ### Usage